swissup/swissup.github.io/m2/extensions/easytabs/tabs-grid.md

  1. Additional Information - displays product attributes that have `Visible on Product View Page on Front-end` enabled.
  2. CMS Static Block - displays content of selected static block.
+ 3. Cross-sell Products - show cross-sell products.
- 3. Custom Block - create your custom tab using block and template, using this .tab you can display other extension's content in tab.
+ 3. Custom Block - create your custom tab using block and template.
+With this tab you can display other extension's content in tab.
  4. Html content - show any html content created using WYSIWYG editor.
  5. Product Description - displays product description in tab.
  6. Product attribute - display selected product attribute value.